ifiokjr/leptoskit/readme.md

 # leptoskit

-> A toolkit for building full stack applications with [leptos](https://github.com/leptos-rs/leptos).
+> A toolkit for building full stack and cross platform applications with [leptos](https://github.com/leptos-rs/leptos).

 ## Contributing